dtzWill/wdtz/content/technical/packet_loss.rst

 effect.
 Similarly testing using that cable directly resolved the packet loss issue.
-Additionally this occurred regardless of the ports on the switch were used.
+Additionally this occurred regardless which of the ports on the switch were used.

-Starting to suspect my switch was somehow to blame, I tried the same from an identical switch in the living room.
+Starting to suspect my switch was somehow to blame, I tried the procedure from an identical switch in the living room.
 Same results: packet loss when testing through the switch, none when testing using the cable leading